George Fergusson Wilson

-George Fergusson Wilson (25 March 1822 – 28 March 1902) was an English industrial chemist and inventor.
+George Fergusson Wilson (25 March 1822 – 28 March 1902) was an English industrial chemist, inventor and horticulturist.
 At one time he was the owner of Prices Patent Candle Company, the largest manufacturer of candles in the world.
-He was also an experimental gardener and established a garden in Heatherbank House, Weybridge.
+He was also an experimental gardener and established gardens at Heatherbank House, Weybridge, and Oakwood, Wisley.
+The latter would go on to form the basis of RHS Garden Wisley.

 Life

 Born at Wandsworth Common on 25 March 1822, he was the sixth son in a family of thirteen children of William Wilson, at one time a merchant in Russia and subsequently founder at Battersea of a candle-making firm, E. Price & Son.
 His mother was Margaret Nimmo Dickson of Kilbucho and Culture in Scotland.
 He was educated at Wandsworth, and for a short time worked in a solicitor's office.

 Business career

 Wilson in 1840 entered his father's business.
 He took interest in the firm's experimental work, and in 1842 patented, with W. C. Jones, a process by which cheap, malodorous fats could be utilised in the place of tallow for candle-making.
 The original features of the process were the use of sulphuric acid as a decoloriser and deodoriser of strongly-smelling fats, and their subsequent distillation, when acidified, by the aid of super-heated steam.
 The invention was profitable, and in the Panic of 1847 the business was sold for £250,000.

 A new concern, called Price's Patent Candles Ltd., with a capital of £500,000, was then formed, with George Wilson and an elder brother James as managing directors.
 Both researched processes of manufacture.
 Wilson in 1853 introduced moulded coco-stearin lights (from coconut oil) as "New Patent Night Lights"; and the two brothers made improvements on a French patent which led to the wide adoption by English manufacturers of the company's "oleine" or "cloth oil".’

 In 1854 Wilson made a major discovery, a process of manufacturing pure glycerine, which was first separated from fats and oils at high temperature, and then purified in an atmosphere of steam.
 Previously, commercial glycerine had been impure.